bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 Again, observant of you.
 The nic created in the original post is actually a subresource created using the vmss.bicep file.
 We don't need to create it specifically _unless we want to_ as it is implicitly created and connected to our subnet.

 And the SSH resource?
-Well instead of downloading and recreating a million different public keys Im just using the onle I already have on my computer
+Well instead of downloading and recreating a million different public keys I'm just using the one I already have on my computer

 ```PowerShell
 $sshPubKey = Get-Content C:\Users\bjompen\.ssh\id_rsa.pub